-Where the swimming pool is used by the School for commercial use, risk assessments must be completed and the NOP & EAP must be followed.
-This is the responsibility of the Stowe Enterprises Limited/Director of Support Operations to ensure these are in place.
+Where the pool is used by the School for commercial use, risk assessments must be completed, and the NOP & EAP must be followed.
+This is the responsibility of the Stowe Enterprises Limited Venue Manager.

 3.29 Training and Development related to Health and Safety